The Help (film): Plot

-Skeeter confronts her mother about Constantine's departure.
-Charlotte confesses that during a Daughters of America luncheon at her home, she fired Constantine because Constantine's daughter Rachel disobeyed her order to enter the house through the kitchen.
-Rachel subsequently moved a heartbroken Constantine to Chicago, where she later died.
-Learning this, Skeeter bursts into tears and runs from the room.
+Skeeter finally confronts Charlotte about Constantine's departure.
+Charlotte confesses that during a Daughters of America luncheon at her home, she fired Constantine because her daughter Rachel, arriving earlier than expected, refused to enter the house through the kitchen.
+Rachel subsequently moved her heartbroken mother to Chicago, where she died.

-"The Help" is published anonymously and read widely by black and white Jackson.
-Skeeter divides the proceeds among the maids, who receive the equivalent of several weeks' pay each, with "more to come."
-Skeeter's boyfriend, Stuart, deduces she has written the book and breaks up with her because it is disruptive.
-Minny reveals the "terrible awful" to Celia, who writes a check to a Junior League cause, made out to "Two Slice Hilly".
-Increasingly panicked, Hilly threatens to sue Skeeter for libel, but backs down when Skeeter reminds her that she would have to publicly admit to the pie story.
-Charlotte intervenes, showing that she knows about the "terrible awful", and orders Hilly off the property.
-Skeeter and her mother reconcile.
+Skeeter's article, "The Help", is published anonymously and read widely by black and white communities of Jackson.
+Skeeter shares the proceeds with the maids.
+Her boyfriend Stuart breaks up with her, realizing she wrote the article.

-Johnny tells Minny he knows she has been working at his house, and that she has permanent job security because of her compassion for Celia and excellent cooking.
-The promise of future employment makes it possible for Minny and her children to leave her abusive husband.
-Members of Aibileen's church honor her for her leadership in the publication, and town members sign books for Skeeter and Aibileen.
-Minny and Aibileen encourage Skeeter to take a job offer in New York because she has burned bridges by publishing the book.
+Minny subtly reveals the "terrible awful" to Celia, calling her "Two Slice Hilly".
+Panicked, Hilly threatens to sue Skeeter for libel but backs down when she realizes she would have to publicly admit to the pie story.
+Charlotte intervenes, ordering Hilly off the property, then mother and daughter reconcile.
+Johnny tells Minny that he knows she has been working at their house and promises her permanent job security so she and her children can leave her abusive husband.
+Aibileen's congregation honors her for her leadership in the publication.
+Minny and Aibileen convince Skeeter to take a New York City job offer.

-Seeking revenge, Hilly pressures Elizabeth to fire Aibileen, claiming she has stolen silverware.
-Aibileen stands up to Hilly, who storms out in tears, and Elizabeth orders Aibileen to leave.
-Aibileen bids farewell to Mae, pleading with Elizabeth to love her daughter; seeing her daughter's tearful response to "Aibie's" departure, Elizabeth cries.
-Walking away from the house, Aibileen reflects on the events, retires from domestic work and plans her future as a writer.
+In revenge, Hilly pressures Elizabeth to fire Aibileen, claiming she has stolen silverware.
+She defends herself, Hilly storms out in tears, and Elizabeth fires Aibileen.
+As Aibileen bids farewell to Mae, she begs Elizabeth to love her daughter.
+As she is leaving, she decides to quit domestic work to become a writer.